 This publisher has a rather standard article layout, however, the publishing frequency is a lot less regular.
 Instead, each piece is long and comprehensive, which is usually the case with highly technical or instructional websites.
 This business model simply isn’t meant to deliver high amounts of various articles on a daily basis.
-But to drive deep engagement with every single post, which leads to a similar situation as with Publisher A. With only so many ads allowed per page and a bounce rate that’s naturally high the revenues are suffering.
+But to drive deep engagement with every single post, which leads to a similar situation as with Publisher A. With only so many ads allowed per page and a bounce rate that’s naturally high the ad revenues are suffering.
 The conclusion is similar.
-By using refreshing ads, publishers can make more with that they’ve got available and still produce the type of content they desire.
+By using ad refresh, publishers can make more with that they’ve got available and still produce the type of content they desire.

-Both these examples show that auto-refresh isn’t a trick to boost profits at the expense of user experience.
+Both these examples show that ad refresh isn’t a trick to boost profits at the expense of user experience.
 It can rather be a valuable tool for specific publisher types.
 Without it, many media owners would be struggling to keep up the business and with staggering growth comes less incentive to experiment.
 As a result, we’d be looking at a market with a lot less diversity, where most would prefer to play it safe.

 Of course, it’s not recommended for everyone to be using refreshing ads.
-For some publishers, it may actually have a negative effect both on the user experience and profits.
+For some publishers, refresh ads may actually have a negative effect both on the user experience and profits.
 The specifics of which we’ll cover in a second.
 Auto-refreshing scripts can vary, but there are 3 main types based on their behavior.
 Let’s explore each one and where they should be applied for the highest effectiveness.

 That said, the main issue here is that the ad refresh requires a suitable trigger.
 And it may be difficult to find if one exists at all.
 In case this method sounds like the solution for you, the best thing you can do is to first set up proper tracking of user activities so that you’re not shooting in the dark.